Terms & Conditions

 2. SERVICE PROVISION

 1. Term.
-In return for your payment of the Charges and subject to the terms of this Agreement, Woodswork will provide the Services set out in the Order Form to you, unless otherwise agreed to in writing all services are then provided on a month to month basis with a customer cancellation notice of no less than one full calendar month in advance.
+In return for your payment of the Charges and subject to the terms of this Agreement, Woodswork will provide the Services set out in the Order Form/Project Proposal Document to you, unless otherwise agreed to in writing all services are then provided on a month-to-month basis with a customer cancellation notice of no less than one full calendar month in advance.

 2. Service levels.
 If the Service Description contains any levels of performance or service in relation to the Services these are targets only and Woodswork is responsible only for using its reasonable endeavours to meet those targets.